exabrial/mockito-object-injection/README.md

 }
 ```

-If you wanted to write a _true unit test*_ with no external dependencies, you'd probably want to mock your dependencies:
+If you wanted to write a _true unit test*_ with no external dependencies, you'd probably want to use Mockito mock your dependencies:

 ```
 @ExtendWith({ MockitoExtension.class })